The European Choral Association – Europa Cantat is the result of the merge of two choral associations:

 1954: foundation of a West European Union of Singers in St. Gallen.

-10th of December 1955: official Foundation Event of the Arbeitsgemeinschaft Europäischer Chorverbände AGEC and election of the first Board in Strasbourg.
+10 December 1955: official Foundation Event of the Arbeitsgemeinschaft Europäischer Chorverbände AGEC and election of the first Board in Strasbourg.

 The members of AGEC (national and regional choral federations from all over Europe) aimed to ensure quality by way of composition assignments, conducting courses, training and workshops.
 In matters concerning the development of singing culture in general, music lessons at schools, the singing among young people and the promotion of music education, AGEC played an active role.
 Other initiatives taken by AGEC were an annual composition prize, the formation of the EuroChoir, the EuroFestivalchoir and the edition of songbooks.

 1955 – 1971 | Dr. Paul Plugshaupt (CH)